 In another saying it is already explained that enemies are not to be hated.

-In fact in Tantra enemies and other obstacles are welcomed in order to make speedier progress.
+In fact in Tantra enemies and other obstacles are welcomed as the Lord helping to make speedier progress.

 3 When you do some act of charity, do not let your left hand know 4 what your right hand is doing; your good deed must be secret and your Father who sees what is done in secret will reward you.